PanDAWMS/panda-client/README.txt

 current
   * added pathena
   * modified pathena to use pandatools modules
-  * removed dependence from pathena on Athena runtime-structure
+  * freed pathena from Athena runtime-structure
   * removed database stuff from pathena/prun
   * added RSS feed reader
+  * copy constructor of steps in psequencer
+  * capability to give env variables to steps in psequencer

 0.1.5 (12/17/2008)
   * escape $ in pass phrase